bradleywright/intranation.com/_posts/2008-09-28-using-nginx-reverse-proxy.md

 cd nginx-0.6.32
 {% endhighlight %}

-So we downloaded the source, de–compressed it, and went into the directory that was created.
+So we downloaded the source, de-compressed it, and went into the directory that was created.

 ### Compile Nginx